Observability subchart¶

 Environment specific configuration¶

-The configuration will vary depending on the chosen observability storage.
-There’s an example values file for each of the supported observability backends with placeholders for a minimal installation (that is, without extending the pipelines with custom OTEL processors).
+The configuration varies depending on the chosen observability storage.
+There is an example values file for each supported observability backend with placeholders for a minimal installation (that's, without extending the pipelines with custom OTEL processors).

-Refer to each of the specific sections depending on the cloud/observability provider.
-Each of these include the complete minimal sample yaml files with the placeholders to update to export the telemetry.
+Refer to each of the specific sections depending on the cloud or observability provider.
+Each of these includes the complete minimal sample YAML files with the placeholders to update to export the telemetry.

 disabled by default in the datarobot-prime parent chart, and each of the